nollstead/USBSerial/README.md

 ## USB Breakout

 The raw USB VBUS signal and D+/D- differential pairs are broken out as well as a cleaned up 5v signal filtered through an LC network.
-The board contains the necessary 5.1kΩ resistors on the USB CC1 and CC2 pins so no need to expose them or add those resistors to your breadboard.
+The board contains the necessary 5.1kΩ resistors on the USB CC1 and CC2 pins to allow it to source power, so no need to expose them or add those resistors to your breadboard.

 ## Voltage Regulation